Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 • Perfection: a constant commitment to improvement, never stopping.

 This systems approach transforms an organization from reactive, handling problems when they arise, to preventive, able to anticipate them.
-But for the big leap into the digital age, an extra step is needed.
+But for the big leap into the digital age, one more step is needed.

-From preventive to predictive: the synergy of Lean & Digital
+From preventive to predictive: the Lean & Digital synergy

-It is therefore essential first to analyze, simplify and improve processes, and only then to introduce digital tools, which will then be able to reach their full potential.
+It is therefore essential first to analyze, simplify, and improve processes, and only then to introduce digital tools, which will then be able to achieve their full potential.

 It is like paving a road full of potholes: the result will be a more “modern” but still bumpy road.